alfredoonori22/People-Classification-and-Match-Analysis-in-Soccer/README.md

 The goal is to provide an accurate Object detector, capable of differentiating people on the field in three classes: **Player, Goalkeeper and Referee**.

-And then to exploit this informations providing some statistics starting from a football match video, like:
+And then to exploit these informations providing some statistics starting from a football match video, like:
 * the nearest player to the ball
 * the distance between them
 * the dominant color of his shirt